rust-lang/reference/src/types/never.md

 r[type.never.coercion]
 Expressions of type `!` can be coerced into any other type.

-r[type.never.constraint]
-The `!` type can **only** appear in function return types presently, indicating it is a diverging function that never returns.

 ```rust
 fn foo() -> ! {
     panic!("This call never returns.");